theodoremoreland/UserSignup/README.md

 # User Signup

-A raw HTML form and welcome page with backend user validation via Python Flask.
+An HTML form and welcome page with backend user validation via Python Flask.
+Updated to utilize walrus operators, ternary operators, and Dictionary interactions.
 Preview screenshots of the form and results from the error handling can be found below.

 *This script was a homework assignment at LaunchCode's Lc101 (2018)*